lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 #### Graph Traversal

-Now that a DAG topology is constructed, Metaflow traverses the DAG to update other essential fields.
+Now that a DAG is successfully built, Metaflow traverses it to update other essential fields.

 ```python
 # metaflow/graph.py